 Applying for an apprenticeship is like applying for a job so you will have to go through an application process.
 This will usually involve a written application and then an interview where you will have to impress your employer.For help with your application read the guidance document “How to Write a Winning Apprenticeship Application” and visit the National Apprenticeship Service website

 It is up to you and your company as to what you do when you have finished your apprenticeship.
-Hopefully you will apply for Technician Membership of either ICE or CIBSE.
-If you want to you and are capable and your company is willing to support you there are opportunities via Higher Apprenticeships and part-time study in Higher Education to progress your career to become an Incorporated or Chartered Engineer.By making sure you have all the information you need, you can make an informed decision about whether an apprenticeship is the right path for you.
+If you want to you and are capable and your company is willing to support you there are opportunities with progression to Higher Apprenticeships and part-time study in Higher Education to progress your career to become an Incorporated or Chartered Engineer.By making sure you have all the information you need, you can make an informed decision about whether an apprenticeship is the right path for you.

 Please be patient while our server is processing your request.

 If you encounter any errors please write us at